PREP FOOTBALL: Trinity, FCS fall; Hartsville wins big over Darlington

 Andrew Jackson 14

-KERSHAW, S.C. — Cheraw’s Bradford Dyson hit a 31-yard field goal with 51.9 seconds left in a 17-14 win over Andrew Jackson.
+KERSHAW, S.C. — Cheraw’s Bradford Dyson hit a 31-yard field goal with 51.9 seconds left in a victory over Andrew Jackson.

 Dyson also kicked two other field goal for the Bravesm while Jadon Scott rushed for a touchdown in the third quarter.